Core Clinical Psychology Faculty

 Research interests include risk and maintenance factors for eating disorders across psychological, social, and physiological domains.
-Dr. Forney is accepting new Ph.D. students.
+Dr. Forney is accepting a new Ph.D. student for Fall 2023.

 Research interests include multi-modal assessment and treatment of ADHD, school-based interventions in rural communities, use of technology to enhance supports for teachers and services for students.
-Dr. Owens is not accepting new M.A. or Ph.D. students in the fall of 2022.
+Dr. Owens will be reviewing applications to accept a new Ph.D. student in the fall of 2023.

 Contributing and Emeriti Faculty